Studiosity/grover/README.md

 If calling Grover directly (not through middleware) you will need to either specify a `display_url` or modify your HTML by converting any relative paths to absolute paths before passing to Grover.

-This can be achieved using the HTML pre-processor helper:
+This can be achieved using the HTML pre-processor helper (pay attention to the slash at the end of the url):

 ```ruby
 absolute_html = Grover::HTMLPreprocessor.process relative_html, 'http://my.server/', 'http'